mathjax/MathJax-docs/input/tex/extensions/require.rst

 #######

-The `require` extension defines the non-standard ``\require`` macro tha allows you to load extensions from within a math expression in a web page.
+The `require` extension defines the non-standard ``\require`` macro that allows you to load extensions from within a math expression in a web page.
 For example:

 .. code-block:: latex